-Why is a group disability insurance cheaper per recipient than an individual policy?
+Why is group disability insurance cheaper per recipient than an individual policy?

-The reason that group plans can offer more affordable coverage without underwriting is because the insurance company is spreading out its risk.
+The reason that group plans can offer more affordable coverage without underwriting is that the insurance company is spreading out its risk.

 If you have an individual disability insurance policy, there is a 25 percent chance the insurance company will have to pay benefits at some point.
 Insurance companies have to price an individual policy to cover that potential risk.